highchair/artinruins-com/_property/rufus-waterman-house-pvd.md

 ### Current Events

 This proposal for a 5-story, 28-unit apartment building received Master Plan Approval on September 19, 2023.
-Units are under rent agreements currently, so we are unsure when demolition will happen.
+Construction fencing appeared in August 2026, so, demolition seems imminent.

 ### History